-We cannot fail the DACA recipients.
+We Cannot Fail The DACA Recipients

 Police arrived to investigate and Tellez was subsequently detained by Immigration Customs Enforcement (ICE) and put into deportation proceedings.

-His high-profile deportation case captured the nation and it was called an “example case’ of how immigration laws affect real people in our neighborhoods.
+His high-profile deportation case captured the nation, and it was called an “example case” of how immigration laws affect real people in our neighborhoods.

-After years of appeals, the case was dropped and Tellez avoided deportation by obtaining DACA.
+After years of appeals, the case was dropped, and Tellez avoided deportation by obtaining DACA.

 Laura Mendez Ortiz was born in Columbia and came with her parents to the United States at age 4.
-When their visas expired, they became asylum seekers and years later, their situation remains unresolved.
+When their visas expired, they became asylum seekers, and years later, their situation remains unresolved.

 But Ortiz, who was thrown a lifeline with DACA, was always fearful that one day, she might run out of time to live, work and study in the United States.

-The one day might be coming up soon for Tellez, Ortiz and approximately 800,000 young immigrants or DREAMers.
+The one day might be coming up soon for Tellez, Ortiz and approximately 800,000 young immigrants or Dreamers.

-This was the policy, former President Barack Obama had signed into effect, to bring out of the shadows the young people who were brought to America as children, and know this country as their only home.
+This was the policy former President Barack Obama had signed into effect to bring out of the shadows the young people who were brought to America as children and know this country as their only home.

-Attorneys general from 10 states say they plan to challenge and sue the Trump administration if it does not revoke DACA by Sept.5
+Attorneys general from 10 states say they plan to challenge and sue the Trump administration if it does not revoke DACA by Sept.
+5.

-And it is quite possible that lawsuits like they are threatening will succeed because Texas successful won to overturn the effort to expand DACA last year.
+And it is quite possible that lawsuits like they are threatening will succeed, because Texas successfully won to overturn the effort to expand DACA last year.

 Attorney General Jeff Sessions has already made it clear that the Justice Department would prefer to abandon DACA “because it is very questionable, in my opinion, constitutionally.”

-If this program can lapse, lives for these young immigrants would end as they know it and their futures would be extremely bleak.
+If this program lapses, lives for these young immigrants would end as they know it, and their futures would be extremely bleak.

-These DREAMer are not invisible.
+These Dreamers are not invisible.
 They are everywhere.
 They are college students majoring in engineering and law.
 They are owners of small businesses and they serve in the military.
 They are Americans.

 They have lives and history in this country.
 It would be chaotic and disruptive if the government were to snatch their jobs or schooling, handcuff them and deport them to countries which are completely alien to them.